2022 Kharkiv counteroffensive: Breakthrough

 On 10 September, Ukrainian forces retook Kupiansk and Izium, and were reportedly advancing towards Lyman.
-An advisor to the head of Kharkiv regional council, Natalia Popova, posted photos on Facebook of soldiers holding a Ukrainian flag outside Kupiansk city hall.
+An advisor to the head of Kharkiv regional council, Natalia Popova, posted photos on Facebook of the 92nd Mechanized Brigade's 1st Mechanized Battalion holding a Ukrainian flag outside Kupiansk city hall.
 Ukrainian security officials and police moved into the recaptured settlements to check the identities of those who stayed under Russian occupation.
 Later that day, Luhansk Oblast Governor Serhiy Haidai claimed that Ukrainian soldiers had advanced into the outskirts of Lysychansk, while Ukrainian partisans had reportedly managed to capture parts of Kreminna.
 Haidai stated Russian forces had fled the city, leaving Kreminna "practically empty".
+The same day, the 233rd Battalion of the 128th Territorial Defense Brigade took the villages of Bohodarivka and Semenivka near Shevchenkove, with the support of the 192nd Battalion of the 124th Territorial Defense Brigade.
+Also on 10 September, Zelenskyy announced that Ukraine's 113th Territorial Defense Brigade had captured the village of Artemivka.
+Units of the 113th Brigade took control of Velykyi Burluk the next day, reaching the state border near Vovchansk soon after.

 The New York Times said "the fall of the strategically important city of Izium, in Ukraine's east, is the most devastating blow to Russia since its humiliating retreat from Kyiv."
 The Russian Ministry of Defence spokesperson Igor Konashenkov responded to these developments by claiming that Russian forces in the Balakliia and Izium area would "regroup" in the Donetsk area "in order to achieve the stated goals of the special military operation to liberate Donbas".
-Ukrainian President Zelenskyy said that "The Russian army in these days is demonstrating the best that it can do — showing its back.
-And, of course, it's a good decision for them to run."
-He claimed that Ukraine has recaptured 2000 sqkm since the start of the counteroffensive.
+Zelenskyy claimed that Ukraine had recaptured 2000 sqkm since the start of the counteroffensive.

 On 11 September, Newsweek reported that Ukrainian forces had "penetrated Russian lines to a depth of up to 70 kilometers in some places and retaken more than 3,000 square kilometers of territory since September 6".